Kinto/kinto/docs/concepts.rst

 then every record of every collection in this bucket will also be readable, as a result of inheritance.

-In general, the permission to create new objects is defined in the parent.
+The permission to create new objects is defined in the parent.
 For example, the permission to create records is defined in the collection, and the permission to create collections or groups is defined in the bucket.
 The permission to create new buckets, however, is controlled from the :ref:`server configuration <configuration>`.